AsifArko/fermi/README.md

 - Create `READ_ONLY_TOKEN` with `Viewer` permission and set that token to SANITY_API_TOKEN environment variable.

+- Go to [sanity.io](https://sanity.io) and create a sanity application.
+You should get the `project-id` dataset `production` by default, after creating the project in sanity.io.
+To do a fresh install of the sanity backend in the source code you need to run `npm create sanity@latest -- --project project-id --dataset production --template clean`.
+Sanity backend files are placed in `src/sanity`.
+To login to sanity backend with CLI run `sanity login` and run `sanity manage` to go to the project console in the browser.
+Go to https://www.sanity.io/organizations/organization-id/project/project-id/api, create `ADMIN_TOKEN` with `Editor` permission and set that token to `SANITY_API_ADMIN_TOKEN` environment variable.

-If you update sanity schemas and libraries located in `/src/sanity/`, you need to run `npm run typegen` to sync your latest changes with the sanity dashboard on the browser.
+- Then create `READ_ONLY_TOKEN` with `Viewer` permission and set that token to SANITY_API_TOKEN environment variable.
+If you update sanity schemas and libraries located in `/src/sanity/`.

+- Run `npm run typegen` to sync your latest changes with the sanity dashboard on the browser.

+- Run `sanity deploy` to deploy the changes to sanity library.

+## Get Clerk environment variables

+- Go to [clerk dashboard](https://dashboard.clerk.com/), create an clerk application, navigate to the application overview page.
+The url should look like this `https://dashboard.clerk.com/apps/app_id/instances/ins_id/api-keys`.
+Look for `API keys` in the `Configure` tab of the clerk application you've just created.
+Add redirect url and add clerk environment variables.

 ## Get stripe environment variables and configuration information